Hey dudes and dudettes,

 But YOU can fix your life.
+You have the power.
 You can improve your situation and move into a happier and more peaceful state of mind.
 But until you choose to become the creator of your own reality and take full responsibility for your own happiness, there’s no way you can get there.
 You will never put in the 100% effort to do so unless you take 100% responsibility.

 That means you have to forgive them.
 Sorry.

 So, many times it can actually be that you’re holding a grudge against yourself, and not someone or something external.